Cloud-Native Applications: Examples, Benefits and Development Methods

 Cloud-native applications take advantage of platforms and processes that were born in the cloud.
 They’re highly scalable, easy to change, and connect to cloud services to extend capabilities without a lot of coding.

-According to TechTarget, modern developers design, build, and deliver cloud-native applications with the scalability of the cloud in mind.
+Modern developers design, build, and deliver cloud-native applications with the scalability of the cloud in mind.
 Cloud-native applications typically use one or more constructs that originated in the cloud.

 To take full advantage of cloud-native development, think differently about how you build software.
 Traditional approaches, with their exhaustive specifications and six-month lead times, need to give way to iterative processes that deliver functionality as quickly as services.

-4 examples of cloud-native applications
+3 examples of cloud-native applications

-1. Software Containers
+1. Software containers

 Software containers are portable, integrated operating environments encompassing an application and all the software components it needs to run.

 Once you write an application in a container, you can move it to any platform that supports containers (which is most of them), and the application will run without a hitch.
-Your application isn’t bound to a single cloud platform — it can run on any device with enough support resources, from a laptop to a supercomputer.
+Your application isn’t bound to a single cloud platform.
+It can run on any device with enough support resources, from a laptop to a supercomputer.

-• Scale capacity up and down
+- Scale capacity up and down

-• Reallocate resources
+- Reallocate resources

-• Start and stop services automatically
+- Start and stop services automatically

 Cloud-native applications assume that the underlying infrastructure is fluid and adaptable to their needs.

-4. Application Program Interfaces (APIs)
+3. Application Program Interfaces (APIs)

 APIs are software connectors that expose functionality that other software can use.

-3 benefits of cloud-native applications
+3 business benefits of cloud-native applications

 What makes cloud-native development so valuable?
 The following qualities have savvy companies paying attention: